dusty-nv/jetson-inference/README.md

 NVIDIA [DIGITS](https://github.com/NVIDIA/DIGITS) is used to interactively train network models on annotated datasets in the cloud or PC, while TensorRT and Jetson are used to deploy runtime inference in the field.
 Together, DIGITS and TensorRT form an effective workflow for developing and deploying deep neural networks capable of implementing advanced AI and perception.

 To get started, see the DIGITS [Getting Started](https://github.com/NVIDIA/DIGITS/blob/master/docs/GettingStarted.md) guide and then the next section of the tutorial, [Getting TensorRT](#getting-tensorrt).

+Please install the latest DIGITS on a host PC or cloud service with NVIDIA GPU.
+See [developer.nvidia.com/digits](http://developer.nvidia.com/digits) for pre-built Docker images and Amazon Machine Image (AMI).

 ## Getting TensorRT